joeitu/thesis_report/src/42__css_community_review.md

 From the data gathered, we extracted the following information:

 <!-- *dec 21 result* -->
- - 74% of the Pull Requests ( PR ) are made from the core-developers
+ - 74% of the Pull Requests ( PR ) are made by the core-developers
  - 27 PR made by different non-core developers, totaling 128 new PR ( 1/5 of total PRs)
  - 25% of the issues are left unanswered and in particular:
    - 10% of non-core developers left unanswered